Skip to main content

 Nutrition and Wellness Promotion

-Promising practices in school food pantry program operations also promote nutrition and wellness such as:
+Promising practices also promote nutrition and wellness by:

-• Including access to nutrition outside of traditional school hours in the school’s goals for promoting nutrition education and wellness policies.
+• Including access to nutrition outside of traditional school hours.

-• Integrating social and emotional learning and trauma-informed practices that create emotionally healthy and safe environments.
+• Integrating trauma-informed practices that create emotionally healthy and safe environments.

 Policy and Guidance